Toloka/docs/en/crowd-kit/reference/crowdkit.aggregation.classification.kos.KOS.fit_predict.md

   Tasks' labels.
-A pandas.Series indexed by `task` such that `labels.loc[task]` is the tasks's most likely true label.
+A pandas.Series indexed by `task` such that `labels.loc[task]` is the tasks' most likely true label.

 * **Return type:**

-  Series
+  DataFrame